BinyaminPyanin/island3/README.md

 ## Constraints implemented
  1. The users will need to find out when the campsite is available.
     So the system should expose an API to provide information of the availability of the campsite for a given date range with the default being 1 month.
+ 2. Provide an end point for reserving the campsite.
+The user will provide his/her email & full name at the time of reserving the campsite along with intended arrival date and departure date.
+Return a unique booking identifier back to the caller if the reservation is successful.